Going public with my puzzle21 December 2017

 On a table, beside this game of ours, sat a jig-saw puzzle, its pieces strewn about near the box that showed what picture to make.
 Then and there it hit me.
 These games are too pat for me, too circumscribed, closed-ended.
 Choose the proper words or move the proper pieces while respecting the proper rules to make the proper picture.
 I want to fly with ideas, not be grounded by some rules.

 So let’s call these pat puzzles, to compare them with another kind of puzzle, defined in my dictionary as “a difficult or confusing problem.”
 These we can call puzzling puzzles.
-They are not about breaking the rules so much as creating new rules to get around old rules are broken.
+They are not about breaking the rules so much as creating new rules to get around old rules that are broken.
 To do this, we have to be playful rather than pat.
 Puzzling puzzles require solutions that are outrageous—until they turn out to be obvious.

 In a pat puzzle (jig-saw):